© 2016, 2017, 2018, 2019, 2020

 Kopenhagen Leather Research Institute was founded, Also Napoli Leather Research Institute.

 Booth and Company purchase Messrs Kent and Stevens In Gloversville, New York, exploiting John Kent’s invention of the Dongola tannage on Ceara goatskins (shipped from Brazil by the Booth Line) and kangaroo.
 Extended details of the tannage are contained in the glossary section.
+Kent had died while on holiday in Atlanta and his wife asked Booths to buy his 50% share.

 Henry Richardson Procter establishes his laboratory in Edward and James Richardson Ltd. in Newcastle-on-Tyne, England.
 (23)